-- System config: the same system configuration parameters in the System config screen in the Configuration menu refer to section 4. - Log file: the same log file viewer tool described in the previous section - Update firmware: puts the QMX into the QFU Bootloader mode, for firmware update.
+- System config: the same system configuration parameters in the System config screen in the Configuration menu refer to section 4. - CPU Monitor (described below). - Log file: the same log file viewer tool described in the previous section. - Update firmware: puts the QMX into the QFU Bootloader mode, for firmware update.
 Please refer to the section of this manual describing the firmware update procedure.